Project Pluto: Termination

 The other major problem with the SLAM concept was the environmental damage caused by radioactive emissions during flight, and the disposal of the reactor at the end of the mission.
-Merkle estimated that about 100 grams of fission products would be produced, of which he expected a few grams to be released and dispersed over a wide area.
+In addition to the ejection of radioactive gases during the flight, Merkle estimated that about 100 grams of fission products would be produced, of which he expected a few grams to be released and dispersed over a wide area.
 Atmospheric nuclear testing was still ongoing in the early 1960s, so the radioactive emissions were not considered to be a major problem by comparison.
 Although small compared to that produced by a nuclear explosion, it was a problem for testing.
 The noise level was estimated to be a deafening 150 decibels.
 There was also the possibility of the missile going out of control.

 The idea of testing it over Nevada was quickly discarded.
 It was proposed to conduct test flights in the vicinity of Wake Island, flying a figure-eight course.
 The reactor would then be dumped into the Pacific Ocean where it was 20000 ft deep.
 By the early 1960s there was increasing public awareness of the undesirable environmental impacts of radioactive contamination of the atmosphere and the ocean, and the radioactive emissions from the missile were considered unacceptable wherever the tests were conducted.